discourse/discourse/README.md

 1. If you're on Ubuntu, try the [Ubuntu development guide](https://meta.discourse.org/t/beginners-guide-to-install-discourse-on-ubuntu-for-development/14727).
 1. If you're on Windows, try the [Windows 10 development guide](https://meta.discourse.org/t/beginners-guide-to-install-discourse-on-windows-10-for-development/75149).

+You can also [open this repository in Gitpod.io](https://gitpod.io/#https://github.com/discourse/discourse) to launch a fully pre-configured Discourse development environment in your browser.

 If you're familiar with how Rails works and are comfortable setting up your own environment, you can also try out the [**Discourse Advanced Developer Guide**](docs/DEVELOPER-ADVANCED.md), which is aimed primarily at Ubuntu and macOS environments.

 Before you get started, ensure you have the following minimum versions: [Ruby 2.5+](https://www.ruby-lang.org/en/downloads/), [PostgreSQL 10+](https://www.postgresql.org/download/), [Redis 2.6+](https://redis.io/download).
 If you're having trouble, please see our [**TROUBLESHOOTING GUIDE**](docs/TROUBLESHOOTING.md) first!